Using stationing to locate measures

 - In the Edit Events group, click the Point Events button .

-If there are no editable point event layers, the dialog box is unavailable.
+If there are no editable point event layers, the widget is unavailable.

 - Click the Event Layer drop-down arrow and choose an event layer to edit.